salms358/Gainz-By-Salmz/README.md

   # Fixed Bugs
-    -Menu disappeared when the screen was changed to a mobile format which was resolved by adding the override x.
+    -Menu disappeared when the screen was changed to a mobile format which was resolved by adding the override x visible instead of hidden.
     -Social media buttons were out of place I used margin-left to ensure that the social media buttons were in place.
-    -My hero image was too big which led to horizontal scrolling to combat this I centred my image and increased the width to 100% so it takes up the whole page.
+    -Horizontal scrolling I increased the width of all images to 100% so it takes up the whole page.

   # Known Bugs
     -One of the circular images moves slightly out of place when the screen is set to tablet format.